 I generally advise not to bring up salary questions yourself first, because it tends to be incorporated into the recruiter phone screening process anyway.
 If you must know, and it hasn’t come up, wait until until the end of the screen.

 A polite way to ask is: “What is the salary range for this position?”

 If you have not been given the results of your interview or next steps in the process, follow up with the recruiter once per week on varying platforms (email, phone, LinkedIn messaging) for up to one month afterwards.

-Even if you are not moving forward, check in occasionally when you have completed a new project, added a new skill, or have a referral for them.
+Even if you are not moving forward, keeping your relationship with the recruiter ticking over is useful.
+Check in occasionally when you have completed a new project, added a new skill, or have a referral for them.
 When another position becomes available that you are qualified for, they will think of you.

 And finally: Don’t be afraid to be proactive with recruiters and connect with them first!

 If you’d like to read a little more about changing careers, check out these articles: